MariusSimonFischer/das1-solver/README.md

 - solution_map.html: HTML code to visualize the solution of a single instance on a map
 - networkx_graph.py: The file to build a networkx graph for the Gurobi_Solver_DAS.py

 Furthermore, the Gurobi Algorithm can be run without realizing optional stops by using the file Gurobi_Solver_DAS_no_optional_stops.py and adjusting Gurobi_Solver_DAS.py accordingly (uncommenting section: # Case without optional stops).
+The Files run_instance.py and run.py have to import the respective file accordingly.

 # Running the Algorithms
 All three algorithms can be run using the same workflow: